There are many steps in planning a web site. I would like to take you through the process.

 - Select a Domain Name- Using your Main Keyword Phrase and develop many combinations of names that you would like to use.
 Then begin the task of checking if the domain is available.
 Network Solutions, Go Daddy and many other Domain registration sites are available to register a domain.
 You may find that your ideal domain may be taken.

 - Locate a reputable web hosting company.
 This is a tough one, but speak with people whom have web sites to see if they are satisfied with the service they are getting.
-Look at Network Solutions, or one that I like and is reasonably easy to use is Host Gator.

 - Who will build your web site?
 Will you undertake this task or is it easier to pay someone to create and maintain the web site.
 If you need a web designer, you are welcome to contact me.